-Individuals that require the vaccine as a matter of priority Pregnant women, and women who are planning to fall pregnant during winter Patients younger than 18 years of age on chronic aspirin therapy HIV-infected patients (CD4 cell count > 100 cells/uL) Patients who suffer from any other disease which leaves them immune-compromised People who suffer from an underlying medical condition, e.g. diabetes mellitus, chronic obstructive pulmonary disease (COPD), heart disease People older than 65 years of age, or infants between 6-49 months of age People staying in old age homes, frail care facilities and rehabilitation centres Healthcare workers who have direct contact with patients on a daily basis Patients who are on glucocorticosteroid therapy for long periods of time
+Table III.
+List of individuals wito would require the flu vaccine as a matter of phonty Individuals that require the vaccine as a matter of priority Pregnant women, and women who are planning to fall pregnant during winter Patients younger than 18 years of age on chronic aspirin therapy HIV infected patients (CD4 cell count >100 cells/uL).
+Patients who suffer from any other disease which leaves them immune compromised People who suffer from an underlying medical condition, e.g. diabetes mellitus, COPD, heart disease People older than 65 years of age, or infants between 6-49 months of age.
+People staying in old age homes, frail care facilities and rehabilitation centres Healthcare workers who have direct contact with patients on a daily basis Patients who are on glucocorticosteroid therapy for long periods of time